 3 TAC Areas.

-3.7 If the Imperial Irrigation District or an entity outside the State of California should apply to become a Participating TO, the CAISO Governing Board will review the reasonableness of integrating the entity into one of the existing TAC Areas.
+3.7 If the Imperial Irrigation District or an entity outside the State of California should apply to become a Participating TO (other than a Subscriber Participating TO), the CAISO Governing Board will review the reasonableness of integrating the entity into one of the existing TAC Areas.
 If the entity cannot be integrated without the potential for significant cost shifts, the CAISO Governing Board may establish a separate TAC Area.
+Each Subscriber Participating TO will have its own TAC Area.

 * * * * *

+7 Determination of the Non-Subscriber Usage Rate

+7.1 Each Subscriber Participating TO shall develop a Non-Subscriber Usage Rate in accordance with its TO Tariff, including a.
+Such $/MWh charge will not be no greater than the applicable Access Charge rate at the time the Subscriber Participating TO files its Non-Subscriber Usage Rate for approval by FERC consistent with Section 8 of this Schedule 3 of Appendix F.

-7 [NOT USED]8 Updates to Regional Access Charges.
+8 Updates to Regional Access Charges.

-8.1 Regional Access Charges and Regional Wheeling Access Charges shall be adjusted: (1) on January 1 and July 1 of each year when necessary to reflect the addition of any New Participating TO and (2) on the date FERC makes effective a change to the Regional Transmission Revenue Requirements of any Participating TO or Approved Project Sponsor.
-Using the Regional Transmission Revenue Requirement accepted or authorized by FERC, consistent with Section 9 of this Schedule 3, for each Participating TO and Approved Project Sponsor, the CAISO will recalculate on a monthly basis the Regional Access Charge applicable during such period.
+8.1 Regional Access Charges and Regional Wheeling Access Charges shall be adjusted: (1) on January 1 and July 1 of each year when necessary to reflect the addition of any New Participating TO; (2) on the date FERC makes effective a change to the Regional Transmission Revenue Requirements of any Participating TO or Approved Project Sponsor; and (3) on the date FERC makes effective a change to the Non-Subscriber Usage Rate of any Subscriber Participating TO.
+Using the Regional Transmission Revenue Requirement accepted or authorized by FERC, consistent with Section 9 of this Schedule 3, for each Participating TO and Approved Project Sponsor or the Non-Subscriber Usage Rate of any Subscriber Participating TO, the CAISO will recalculate on a monthly basis the Regional Access Charge applicable during such period.
 Revisions to the Transmission Revenue Balancing Account adjustment shall be made effective annually on January 1 based on the principal balance in the TRBA as of September 30 of the prior year and a forecast of Transmission Revenue Credits for the next year.

-8.2 Any refund associated with a Participating TO’s or Approved Project Sponsor’s Transmission Revenue Requirement that has been accepted by FERC, subject to refund, shall be provided as ordered by FERC.
+8.2 Any refund associated with a Participating TO’s or Approved Project Sponsor’s Transmission Revenue Requirement or Non-Subscriber Usage Rate that has been accepted by FERC, subject to refund, shall be provided as ordered by FERC.
 Such refund shall be invoiced in the CAISO Market Invoice.

-8.3 If the Participating TO withdraws one or more of its transmission facilities from the CAISO Operational Control in accordance with Section 3.4 of the Transmission Control Agreement, then the CAISO will no longer collect the TRR for that transmission facility through the CAISO’s Access Charge effective upon the date the transmission facility is no longer under the Operational Control of the CAISO.
-The withdrawing Participating TO shall be obligated to provide the CAISO all necessary information to implement the withdrawal of the Participating TO’s transmission facilities and to make any necessary filings at FERC to revise its TRR.
-The CAISO shall revise its transmission Access Charge to reflect the withdrawal of one or more transmission facilities from CAISO Operational Control.
+8.3 If the Participating TO withdraws one or more of its transmission facilities from the CAISO Operational Control in accordance with Section 3.4 of the Transmission Control Agreement, then the CAISO will no longer collect the TRR for that transmission facility through the CAISO’s Access Charge or provide a Non-Subscriber Usage Payment Amount for that transmission facility effective upon the date the transmission facility is no longer under the Operational Control of the CAISO.
+The withdrawing Participating TO shall be obligated to provide the CAISO with all necessary information to implement the withdrawal of the Participating TO’s transmission facilities and to make any necessary filings at FERC to revise its TRR or Non-Subscriber Usage Rate.
+The CAISO shall revise its transmission Access Charge to reflect the withdrawal of one or more transmission facilities from CAISO Operational Control, except the withdrawal of Subscriber Participating TO transmission facilities.

 9 Approval of Updated Regional Revenue Requirements.